F-I-D-O/Manuals/manuals/Programming/C++/C++ Manual.md

 auto p = std::pair<int, constr std::string&>(...)
 ```

+Also, beware that the RVO does not apply for tuple members. **This means that if we store values types in the tuple, the types are copied/moved, and in conclusion, they have to by copyable/movable!** This is the reason why we frequently use smart pointers in tuples even though we would reurn directly by value if we returned a single value.

+##### Creating tuples with `std::make_pair`/`std::make_tuple`
+**TLDR: from C++17, there is no reason to use `make_pair`/`make_tuple`**.

 There are also factory methods `make_pair`/`make_tuple`.
 Before C++17, argument deduction did not work for constructors, so there is a dedicated  method for creating tuples.
 However, now we can just call the constructor and the template arguments are deduced from the constructor arguments.
-Also, the `make_pair`/`make_tuple` functions can only produce tuples containing values, not references (even if we specify the reference type in the `make_pair`/`make_tuple` template argument, the returned tuple will be value-typed). **TLDR: from C++17, there is no reason to use `make_pair`/`make_tuple`**.
+Also, the `make_pair`/`make_tuple` functions can only produce tuples containing values, not references (even if we specify the reference type in the `make_pair`/`make_tuple` template argument, the returned tuple will be value-typed).

 #### Accessing tuple members